dallin-christensen/react-img-markup/README.md

   - `color` (string) - value for markup color.
 Can be any CSS color name, hex, or rgba.
   - `strokeWidth` (number) - value for markup stroke width.
 Accepts any numerical value.
   - `fontSize` (number) - value for markup font size.
 Accepts any numerical value.
+  - `text` (string) - value for default text shown to user when text element is first created.

+&nbsp;
 ## ImgMarkup render prop values

 - `activeType` (string) - state.
 The active markup type.
 Options are: `rect`, `ellipsis`, `line`, `arrow`, and `text`.